eazimmer/LoLGameStats-Prototype/README.md

  -- pip install riotwatcher

- You should now be able to run main.py and see the target spreadsheet update.
+The program should now be runnable.
+Open a console window, navigate to the program's directory, and execute the following to run the program:
+-- python main.py